yshui/runa-adventure/src/variance-p1.md

 What is going on here?
 If we take the error message at face value, it doesn't make a lot of sense: `x` is dropped while still borrowed, OK.
 Why was it still borrowed?
 Because it was used later.
 For what?
 For its destructor, because it was dropped later.
 What?

 It's a head-scratcher, isn't it?
-Indeed, this error took me quite sometime to decipher, but I think I can explain what this actually means.
+Indeed, this error took me quite sometime to decipher, but I think I can explain what it actually means.

-First, lets put the elided lifetime parameter back into `fn lock`:
+First, let me put the elided lifetime parameter back into `fn lock`:

 ```rust
 fn lock<'a>(&'a self) -> Self::Guard<'a>;